abbreviatedman/techniconsole/README.md

 <a name="contributing"></a>
 # Contributing

-We don't currently have a formal system yet for accepting contributions, but we're open to suggestions on this project as well as assistance setting up a formal system.
+We don't currently have a formal system for accepting contributions, but we're open to suggestions on this project as well as assistance setting up a formal system.